reb3r/ado-api-php-client/README.md

 ## Known issues

 The software is pre-alpha.
 It is prelimiary created for self-educating purposes.
 Please acklowedge this if you want to use this library.

+Areas with known improvement space:
+- Test quality can be improved.
+Current focus is on high test coverage and reasonable mutant detection.
+- Type safety can be improved.
+- Better data transfer objects

 ## Getting help